Introduction to Walrus Sites

 To give you a very high-level intuition of how Walrus Sites work, let's look at an example: A simple NFT collection on Sui that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which each NFT has a specific, personalized Walrus Site.

 You can check out the mint page at https://flatland.walrus.site/.
-This site is served to your browser through the Walrus Site Portal https://walrus.site.
-While the Portal's operation is explained in a later section, consider for now that there can be many Portals (hosted by whoever wants to have their own, and even on localhost).
-Further, the only function of the Portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.
+This site is served to your browser through the Walrus Site portal https://walrus.site.
+While the portal's operation is explained in a later section, consider for now that there can be many portals (hosted by whoever wants to have their own, and even on localhost).
+Further, the only function of the portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.

 If you have a Sui wallet with some Testnet SUI, you can try and "mint a new Flatlander" from the site.
 This creates an NFT from the collection and shows you two links: one to the explorer, and one to the "Flatlander site".
 This latter site is a special Walrus Site that exists only for that NFT, and has special characteristics (the background color, the image, ...) that are based on the contents of the NFT.